-The mission of our South Sound FarmLink program is to keep farmland in production in the South Sound region for generations to come in such a way that is affordable and accessible to all interested farmers.
+The South Sound FarmLink program works to keep farmland in production in the South Sound region for generations to come in such a way that is affordable and accessible to all interested farmers.

-South Sound FarmLink connects farmers and landowners to: local resources, technical and financial assistance, and most importantly each other.
+South Sound FarmLink connects farmers and landowners to local resources, technical and financial assistance, and most importantly each other.
 Through our farmland leasing database, farmers looking for land have access to landowners with land for lease or purchase.
-Along with land listings in our database, South Sound FarmLink puts on regular educational workshops and presentations to help farmers establish their operation and landowners plan for the future of their property.
+Conservation District staff work with landowners and farmers to help create agreements and navigate partnerships in order to keep farmland in production.
+South Sound FarmLink also puts on regular educational workshops to help farmers establish their operation and landowners plan for the future of their property.

 How it works:

 1. Click on the word below that describes you and fill out the questionnaire.
 The more information we have, the better the farmer-landowner match that we can facilitate.